 There has never been a female President of the United States.

-One more reason I started Reel Girl– our movie rating system is, and the values associated with that rating system, is totally messed up.
+One more reason I started Reel Girl– our movie rating system, and the values associated with that rating system, is totally messed up.
 So many G movies perpetuate the absolute worst kinds of gender stereotypes, yet they are supposedly “for kids.”
 In my opinion, this kind of repetitive imagery is way more dangerous for children than hearing the word “shit.”

 So Reel Girl’s rating system is S for stereotype and H for heroine, 1- 3 possible.